a-george/4707/README.md

 	IGNORE.
 Must edit this file because every node that has a output function must also have a input function.

 10. **/src/include/nodes/execnodes.h**: Added some structs for IgnoreState in order to initialize, rescan, empty, inwindow, subplaneog, windowend, and windowstart.

+TESTING
+SELECT * FROM Student IGNORE 10
+The test cases that we tried were simple SQL queries.
+We can run any test cases where we give it a WHERE clause.
+Ignore has to be an integer and it must be a positive integer.
+It can also be zero.
+Ignore only works with simple SELECT statements.
+Ignore also works when we enter a value that is greater than the number of values in the table.
+We tested it for large values where SELECT * FROM Student IGNORE 100 and this value gave us the desired output.